hhvn/openvasrun/README.md

 openvasrun
 ==========

-*** Project purpose changed 7/17/15 and continuing work on it ***

 Description
 -----------
 This Python script creates targets and tasks for each IP address listed in an input file.
+(Tested and working in a simple 40-target environment.)

-A future version of it will kick off the tasks up to a maximum number of concurrent runs.
+A future version of it will kick off the tasks up to a maximum number of concurrent runs, starting more tasks as others complete.

 Features
 --------